Presentation Builder is a tool within the app that allows sales reps to create custom slides to personalize their sales presentations.

 Block snapping helps to keep elements (text boxes, images, shapes, etc.) lined up or centered with one another as well as on the grid.

 Grid lines can also be used as guidelines for aligning and centering.
 Elements outside of the grid in edit mode won’t be visible when presenting the slide.
-Tapping on elements in the grid selects them allowing you to edit and tapping outside of the grid deselects them).
+Tapping on elements in the grid selects them, allowing you to edit, tapping outside of the grid deselects them.

 Also included in the options bar is the undo and redo icons.
 If the icon is grayed out that means that there is nothing more to undo/re-do.
 Note: There are unlimited undos and re-dos.

 The orange action button allows you to add or edit each element.
 If there is no element selected, the button is “Add.”
 Tapping on “Add” will display the options to add a background color, text box, image, shape or background image.

 Choosing an element will prompt a carousel of available settings for that specific element.
 For example, choosing to add a shape will bring up a carousel with various shapes to choose from.

 If you have an element selected within the grid or template, the action button becomes “Edit” and gives you options to edit the appearance or contents of that element.
 Make sure to save your work by using the “Save” button on the lower right.